-The session will be conducted by Luan Williams, NIE's Senior 1-on-1 Personalised Medical Interviews Coach and Advanced Communication Skills Strategist and Psychological Consultant in Gifted and Talented.
+The session will be conducted by Luan Williams, renowned 1-on-1 Personalised Medical Interviews Coach and Advanced Communication Skills Strategist and Psychological Consultant in Gifted and Talented.
 View the teacher's profile.

 This ‘Confidence Strategy Webinar’ will be especially beneficial for those high achievers who are affected by repetitive doubts on their medical interview approach, which in turn, impacts their confidence, trains of thought, and potential rapport with interview assessors.
 Candidates have the opportunity to learn how to eliminate doubts and worries, turning this wasted mental energy into strengths that power them in their own unique style.